marc-hadjeje/marc-hadjeje.github.io/all_collections/_posts/2025-03-18-Fabric with Snowflake.md

 );
 ```

-Now that your external volume is created Open the consent URL from the previous step in a new browser tab.
-If you would like to proceed, consent to the required application permissions, if prompted.
+Now the external volume is created Open the consent URL from the previous step in a new browser tab and proceed, consent to the required application permissions, if prompted.

 ```
 # Sql code inside snowflake